 Eligible individuals may attend any scheduled council immunisation session.

-If you have any questions, please call the Environmental Health Department on 9747 7200.
+If you have any questions, please contact our Environmental Health team on 9747 7200.